Abbasali Panbehi: Reign of Reza Shah

 Dervishes of Ni'matullāhī, joining their ranks.
-His dedication reached such a level that every Friday night, Panbehi held a spiritual gathering at his home, known for its atmosphere of worship and prayer that lasted until dawn.
-This commitment persisted throughout his life, leaving a lasting legacy of faith and service to the community.
+Every Friday night, Panbehi held a spiritual gathering at his home, known for its atmosphere of worship and prayer that lasted until dawn.

 Post-Occupation Era and the Formation of the Democratic Party of Azerbaijan

 Following the occupation of Iran by the Allies during World War II on August 25, 1941, and the political vacuum created after Reza Shah's resignation on September 16, 1941, various political parties expanded their activities.
 In this period, the Tudeh Party and the Workers' Syndicate gained momentum in Azerbaijan, supported by the Soviet Union.
-Abbasali Panbehi rose to a prominent position within the Tudeh Party in Mianeh.
+Panbehi rose to a prominent position within the Tudeh Party in Mianeh.